rebel7580/ESP8266-Wemo-and-HomeVisionXL-Plug-in/README.md

 The ESP8266 part of this project is based on the work of Nassir Malik.
 See his Youtube tutorials at https://www.youtube.com/channel/UCn8v7OzXk7IqRdKZdf14yjA and code at https://github.com/nassir-malik

-The HomeVisionXl plug-in is based in part on the work of Schelte Bron.
+The HomeVisionXL plug-in is based in part on the work of Schelte Bron.

 <b> This is a work-in-progress and is subject to change.</b>